StateLibraryVictoria/bagit-workflow/README.md

         echo "External-Description":"%var%",
         echo "External-Identifier": ""}

-Example `.bat` script for empty file:

-        @echo off
-            for /D %%i in (*) do if not exist %%i.ok ( if not exist %%i.error (
-                    if not exist %%i.processing (
-                        .> %%i.ok)))

 #### Trigger file handling

-Required metadata fields are configured in the `.env` file.
-See `env.example` for example fields.
-Additional fields can be included, but expects at least these.
+Staged transfers are handled based on the file extension, whether they have already been bagged, and whether they meet minimum validation requirements.

 The `TriggerFile` class expects a `.ok` file submitted as a path.
 It performs basic validation checks:
 - Does the folder exist?
 - Can metadata be parsed?
-- Does it have the right keys?
 - Are all the values set?

 Any failing conditions are tracked and the errors written to a `.error` file along with a default metadata form.

+A future enhancement could implement minimum metadata fields configured in the `.env` file.
+This would allow for additional fields to be configured, but ensure that the minimum must be included before processing.

 When a bag is being processed, the trigger file is set to `.processing` to avoid re-triggering an in-process transfer.